ConnectedHumber/MQTT/DEVICE_MANAGER/README.md

 The third line gives a nice warm glow if it says it's running.

 # DEVICE CHECKER (PENDING INSTALL)
 This program now runs from a systemd timer at midnight every day and checks if a device has been sending data recently.
+It also uses its own TOML configuration file.

 If last_seen is 31 days, or more, old then the visible flag is set to 0.